GitHub integration

 Workspace Connected Search:

-There are four steps to set up the GitHub integration in ClickUp:
+There are three steps to set up a Workspace connection for GitHub in ClickUp:

 1. Connect GitHub.